Setting Professional Goals in Early Childhood Education

 - Be completely present in your teaching moments

 - Create spaces for children to test their working theories rather than stepping in with the solution

 - Focus on sustainability, to name a few.

 6 tips on how to achieve your goals

-So, here are a few tips on how to set professional goals for early childhood educators:
+So, here are a few tips on how teachers can set professional goals in early childhood education:

 Develop an understanding of exactly what it is you want, and visualise it in your brain.
 Put up an image of it somewhere you can see it.
 The ability to see what you want to achieve is surprisingly effective.
-Do you want to include more science-based activities or conversations into your teaching?
+Do you want to have more science-based activities or conversations with the children?
 A picture of young children working on a science activity would be ideal.
 So would a science-related picture, just something to jolt you into focusing on your goal.

 Don’t act alone

 Firstly, I think it’s important to tell your team leader and peers what you are doing.
 That way, you can maintain healthy relationships and avoid confusion.
 It’s also good manners, in my opinion.
 You may even find that other educators are also keen to get involved and further develop their skills.
 Their support could be an advantage.